Student Placement

 Course Contents

-• Discrete time convolution, Z transform, frequency response of discrete time signals and systems.
+• Frequency response of discrete time signals

 • Prototypes of analogue lowpass filters: Butterworth polynomials and Chebyshev polynomials.